Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Experiments

-To understand the mechanism of \textsc{MaHec} label, we randomly selected two human trajectories from two datasets and visualized the predicted probability difference of ``\textsc{Hgarn}'' and ``\textsc{Hgarn} w/o \textsc{MaHec}''.
-Figure \ref{fig:mahec} shows the probability change, where the purple line represents the locations in the current user's history trajectory.
-With \textsc{MaHec} labels, the probability distribution of the next location predicted by the model increases in most of the visited locations, demonstrating that our \textsc{MaHec} labels can effectively guide the model to pay attention to the user's history trajectory when predicting the next location.
-The mechanism of \textsc{MaHec} can also interpret, to some extent, why the prediction performances of our \textsc{Hgarn} can far exceed that of the baseline methods, especially under the \textit{recurring} setting.
+To understand the mechanism of the \textsc{MaHec} label, we select an example user trajectory from the NYC dataset, visualize the predicted location probabilities based on ``\textsc{Hgarn},'' and ``\textsc{Hgarn} w/o \textsc{MaHec},'' and compare their differences.
+Figure \ref{fig:mahec} demonstrates the changes in predicted probabilities, where purple bars represent the locations in the user's observed trajectory (i.e., \textit{visited}) and blue bars indicate \textit{unvisited} locations.
+The results reveal that the use of \textsc{MaHec} labels increases the model's predicted probability for the next location across previously visited locations ({\em i.e.}, the probability difference for visited locations remains positive).
+This indicates that \textsc{MaHec} labels effectively guide the model to consider the user's past movements when predicting the next location through the model learning process.
+The effectiveness of \textsc{MaHec} labels can also partially explain why the prediction performance of \textsc{Hgarn} significantly exceeds that of the baseline methods, especially under the \textit{recurring} setting.

-\subsubsection{\textbf{What the Hierarchical Graph learned?}}
+\subsubsection{What the Hierarchical Graph learned?}

-Unlike other methods that have difficulty interpreting learned higher-order spatial-temporal dependencies, our \textsc{Hgarn} can somewhat understand the dependencies between activities through the learned Hierarchical Graph.
+Unlike other deep learning methods that may suffer from limited interpretability, \textsc{Hgarn} can be used to reveal the dependencies between activities through the learned Hierarchical Graph.
 We visualize one attention head of $\textsc{Gat}_{C}$'s sliced attention matrix to analyze the learned activity-activity dependencies.
-In Figure \ref{fig:c_attn}, We select four activity pairs to show the related activities and their corresponding attention scores.
-These activity pairs are consistent with common sense human travel, such as the high dependencies between Gyms and Stadiums, Bus Stops and Travel Lounges.
-These results have important implications for understanding human activity patterns and predicting the next location.
+In Figure \ref{fig:c_attn}, we select four activity pairs to show the related activities and their corresponding attention scores.
+These activity pairs are consistent with common sense, such as the high dependencies between Gyms and Stadiums, or Bus Stops and Travel Lounges.
+These results have important implications for understanding human activity patterns and predicting future mobility behavior.